-Our cable TV business was founded in 1992 by a group of Romanian individuals, including Mr. Zoltan Teszari.
-They founded the company TVS Holding Brasov and started to build cable networks and offer cable TV services in Timisoara and Brasov, two of Romania’s main cities.
+Our cable TV business was started in 1992 by a group of Romanian individuals, including Mr. Zoltán Teszári, when they founded TVS Holding Brasov to build cable networks and offer cable TV services in Timisoara and Brasov, two major Romanian cities.
+In 1996, Mr. Teszári merged certain assets of his Bucharest-based cable TV network company, Kappa, with Analog CATV to form Romania Cable Systems S.A. (“RCS”).
+Thereafter, RCS grew mainly organically, but also through acquisitions of fixed internet and data networks throughout the country.

-Simultaneously with the rapid development of our cable TV services business, we pursued an ambitious diversification strategy.
-In 1997, we set up an internet and data subsidiary, Romania Data Systems S.A.
-Our initial strategy was to target business users with professional internet and data services offered through our fibercoaxial network.
-In 2001, we began rolling out residential internet services over our cable network, and, by 2002, we had grown to become the leading ISP in Romania in terms of revenue.
-We started offering limited fixed-line telephony services to business and international customers in 2003, immediately following the liberalization of the Romanian fixed-line telephony market.
-In 2004, after completing an interconnection agreement with Telekom Romania, we launched mass-market fixed-line telephony services.
-We merged Romania Data Systems S.A. into Romania Cable Systems S.A. in 2005 and changed the newly-formed company’s name to RCS & RDS S.A.
-Following the upgrade of much of our cable network to FTTB in 2006, we re-branded our retail internet offering as the FiberLink service.
-We have completed the upgrade of approximately 84% of our FTTB/FTTH networks in Romania and Hungary to GPON or comparable technology, allowing us to grow organically through increased multiple-play penetration among our customers and cross-selling additional services to our existing customers.
+In 1997, RCS established an internet and data subsidiary, Romania Data Systems S.A. (“RDS”).
+In 2001, RDS began rolling out residential internet services over RCS’ cable network, and, by 2002, it had grown to become the leading ISP in Romania in terms of revenue.
+It started offering limited fixed-line telephony services to business and international customers in 2003, immediately following the liberalization of the Romanian fixed-line telephony market.
+In 2004, after completing an interconnection agreement with Telekom Romania, it launched mass-market fixed-line telephony services.

 Own TV Channels & Radio Stations

-Since July 2009, we have offered our own TV channels to our customers and individuals that subscribe to certain other cable operators in Romania and Hungary (from whom we receive fees).
+Since July 2009, we have offered our own TV channels to our customers and individuals that subscribe to certain other cable operators in Romania and Hungary.
 Our first such channel was the premium content sports channel, DIGI Sport.
-Our channel offering now includes sports channels (DIGI Sport1, DIGI Sport 2, DIGI Sport 3 and DIGI Sport 4 (each in Romania) and DIGI Sport 1, DIGI Sport 2 and DIGI Sport 3 (each in Hungary)), a pay TV movie channel (DIGI FILM), a news channel (DIGI 24), documentary channels (DIGI World, DIGI Life and DIGI Animal World) and music channels U Televiziune Interactiva and Hora TV.
+Our channel offering now includes sports channels (DIGI Sport 1, DIGI Sport 2, DIGI Sport 3 and DIGI Sport 4 (each in Romania) and DIGI Sport 1, DIGI Sport 2 and DIGI Sport 3 (each in Hungary)), a pay TV movie channel (DIGI FILM), a news channel (DIGI 24), documentary channels (DIGI World, DIGI Life and DIGI Animal World) and music channels UTV and Hora TV.
 We also own an interest in Music Channel.
-At the beginning of February 2014, our news channel (DIGI 24) was declared a “must carry” channel and offered, in addition to our own network, through other cable networks in Romania for free.

-Starting from May 2015, we also have been operating radio stations in Romania (Pro FM, Music FM, Dance FM).
-In November 2015, we launched DIGI FM, a new radio station.
+Starting from May 2015, we also have been operating radio stations in Romania (Pro FM, Music FM, Dance FM, DIGI FM)